scify/Machine-Learning-Decision-Trees-Robot/README.md

 6.14.17
 ```

-If you are using [`nvm`](https://github.com/nvm-sh/nvm), run this command in order to sync to the correct NodeJS version for the project:
+Alternatively, if you are using [`nvm`](https://github.com/nvm-sh/nvm), run this command in order to sync to the correct NodeJS version for the project:

 ```bash
 nvm use